FadTheChad/FadTheChad/README.md

 As you can see by the above example, i write readable code and never get errors (real)

 ### How To Reach Me
-You can reach me through Discord `Fad The Chad (DankML)#8516` but i might have my DMs off.
+You can reach me through Discord `Fad The Chad#8516` but i might have my DMs off.

 I am also on [Twitter](https://twitter.com/DankML_Pk).